Your First 100 Customers: A Playbook for Scrappy Startups

 Social isn't a broadcast tool.
 It's a conversation.
 If someone comments, reply.
 If someone asks a question, answer it.
 If someone shares your post, thank them.
 That kind of direct engagement builds loyalty fast.

 Ask questions.
 Run polls.
-Post behind the scenes moments.
+Post behind-the-scenes moments.
 Treat your early audience like collaborators, not just prospects.
 Every comment is a chance to understand your market better.
-Every message is a signal that you’re on the right track or not.

 Run Targeted Ads

-When you’ve got a few messages that resonate and a small audience starting to engage, you can begin testing paid ads.
-Start small.
-Ten to twenty pounds a day is enough to test the waters.
+When you've got a few messages that resonate and a small audience starting to engage, you can begin testing paid ads.
+Start small — £10-20 a day is enough to test the waters.

 Don't scale based on impressions.
 Scale based on conversions.
 Once you find something that works, reinvest slowly and build from there.

 Find creators who already speak to your ideal customer.
-Reach out with a clear offer.
-That could be a free product, a small sponsorship, or a giveaway.
+Reach out with a clear offer: a free product, a small sponsorship, or a giveaway.
 Keep it personal and relevant.
 The goal is to borrow trust and earn new attention in return.

 Pay attention to what's working.
 Use each platform's analytics to track reach, engagement, clicks, and conversions.
 Don't get distracted by vanity metrics.
 Focus on signals that indicate real interest and intent.